DrLex0/quake-frogbots/waypoint/README.md

      Again, the bot will only jump within a distance of 48 units of the start marker.
 To make this work well, provide a single path towards the jump spot in such a way that the bot is already moving roughly in the right direction when it reaches the marker from where to jump.
    - **Slow down mode** (shown as `‘S’`, number 2048 in code) will make the bot slow down while near the marker from which this path starts.
 It is mostly useful to combine with precise jump, but can also be used alone or in combination with just GO mode, to avoid that the bot overshoots its target when making a deep downward jump.
    - **Just GO mode** (shown as `'!'`, number 1 in code) does what it says: it disables all safety checks in the bot for that path, and just makes it _go._ The most common use case is to override the bot's fall-from-edges mechanism, which sometimes engages inadvertently and prevents the bot from jumping off a ledge.
 If you see the bot zig-zagging across an edge while it should just jump down, try adding this path mode.
 A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.
 In `lilith` you will find examples of both these cases at the 2 teleports in the map's corners.
-   - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door.
+   - **Exclusive door** (shown as `‘E’`, number 128 in code) is a _pseudo path_ mode that must point from an exclusive marker to a door or platform.
 See the advanced section for more info.

 At regular moments, and especially when you're done, use `F1` to dump the waypoint code to console.
 If you didn't run with `-condebug`, you must then use `condump` to write the console log to a file.
 The `autoexec` binds this to `F5` (think QuickSave).